The start date for the booking

 Throughout the interview you will be assessing the Maternity Nurses skills and knowledge.
 However, a crucial consideration is also the relationship they have with you.
 This needs to be one in which both should feel comfortable with each other and that openness and trust exists.
 This is hard to quantify, but it may best be described as the ‘click’ factor, where instinctively you know that the Maternity Nurse either is or isn’t for you.
 The reasons for this may be difficult to articulate but very often your instincts are a good guide.

-At the end of the interview it is important to make sure that:
+At the end of any interview it is important to make sure that:

 - You are satisfied with the Maternity Nurse’s skills and qualifications